MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 First Example: Social Media App
 ===============================

 In this section, we will create an app that can do the same basic functions as most social media apps.
-The user will be able to create posts (with pictures, if they want), like other people's posts, comment on those posts, and reply to those comments.
+The user will be able to create posts (with pictures, if they want), like other people's posts, comment on those posts, and see those posts on a map.

 Creating the Header as a Reusable Element
 -----------------------------------------